-On behalf of the board of directors, the Audit Committee oversees VAALCO's financial reporting process and its internal control over financial reporting, areas for which management has the primary responsibility.
+On behalf of the Board of Directors, the audit committee oversees VAALCO's financial reporting process and its internal control over financial reporting, areas for which management has the primary responsibility.
 The independent registered public accounting firm is responsible for expressing an opinion on the conformity of VAALCO's audited financial statements with accounting principles generally accepted in the United States and for issuing its report on VAALCO's internal control over financial reporting.

-In this context, the Audit Committee has reviewed and discussed with management and the independent registered public accounting firm the audited financial statements and the quarterly unaudited financial statements, and matters relating to VAALCO's internal control over financial reporting.
+In this context, the audit committee has reviewed and discussed with management and the independent registered public accounting firm the audited financial statements and the quarterly unaudited financial statements, and matters relating to VAALCO's internal control over financial reporting.

-Among other items, the Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by the standards of the Public Company Accounting Oversight Board.
-The Audit Committee has received from the independent registered public accounting firm the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence and discussed with them their independence from the company and its management.
-In addition, the Committee has received written materials addressing Deloitte & Touche LLP's internal quality control procedures and other matters as required by the NYSE listing standards.
+Among other items, the audit committee has discussed with the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees, issued by the Public Company Accounting Oversight Board.
+The audit committee has received from the independent registered public accounting firm the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence and discussed with them their independence from the company and its management.
+In addition, the committee has received written materials addressing Deloitte & Touche LLP's internal quality control procedures and other matters as required by the NYSE listing standards.

-Further, the Audit Committee has pre-approved all audit, audit-related and permitted non-audit services provided by the independent registered public accounting firm to VAALCO and the related fees for such services, and has concluded that such services are compatible with the auditors' independence.
+Further, the audit committee has pre-approved all audit, audit-related and permitted non-audit services provided by the independent registered public accounting firm to VAALCO and the related fees for such services, and has concluded that such services are compatible with the auditors' independence.

-Relying on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board approved, that the audited financial statements and management's assertion on internal control over financial reporting be included in VAALCO's Annual Report on Form 10-K for the year ended December 31, 2011, for filing with the U.S. Securities and Exchange Commission.
-The audit committee has also selected Deloitte & Touche LLP as the Company's independent registered public accounting firm for the company and its subsidiaries for 2012.
-The board of directors has concurred on that selection and has presented the matter to the stockholders of VAALCO for ratification.
+Relying on the reviews and discussions referred to above, the audit committee recommended to the Board of Directors, and the Board approved, that the audited financial statements and management's assertion on internal control over financial reporting be included in VAALCO's Annual Report on Form 10-K for the year ended December 31, 2013, for filing with the U.S. Securities and Exchange Commission.
+The audit committee has also selected Deloitte & Touche LLP as the Company's independent registered public accounting firm for the company and its subsidiaries for 2014.
+The Board of Directors has concurred on that selection and has presented the matter to the stockholders of VAALCO for ratification.